 Monthly pay: $24960/12= $2080

-To get a more accurate number, note the number of hours you work in a month and multiply that by $12 since some months has fewer or more days than others.
+To get a more accurate number, note the number of hours you work in a month and multiply that by $12 since some months have fewer or more days than others.

 How Much is $12 an Hour Bi-Weekly?